cromeo7/learngit/readme.txt

 I'm learning git.
-Actually,I barely know what git really is.
+Now I know what git is.
-But,I will find it soon.
 I'm not kidding.